diginet-ab/BrowserFS/README.md

   * Note: Loads the entire contents of the file system into a synchronous backend during construction.
 Performs synchronous operations in-memory, and enqueues them to be mirrored onto the asynchronous backend.
 * `FolderAdapter`: Wraps a file system, and scopes all interactions to a subfolder of that file system.
 * `Emscripten`: Lets you mount Emscripten file systems inside BrowserFS.
+* `GridFsFileSystem`: Stores files into a MongoDB GridFS database via a ds-nodes GridFs RPC server.

 More backends can be defined by separate libraries, so long as they extend the `BaseFileSystem` class.
 Multiple backends can be active at once at different locations in the directory hierarchy.